TWALL9/hags-to-riches/episodes/arc 5 - the hole/ep52 - drink the raven-aide.md

 - three acolytes in dark cloaks that obscure faces
 	- sister allure: turns out she's actually a hottie redhead half elf
 	- brother blind: only speaks in grumbles
-	- sister somethingorother: very slight build, very small
+	- sister sense: very slight build, very small
 		- could be a child?
 - one other acolyte that is very silent in the corner of the temple
 - learned that: